8 Day Timeless Beijing

-Later, you take a photo stop at the "Bird Nest" and visit the exterior portion of this huge complex—the main stadium of 2008 Beijing Olympics.
-In the afternoon, you tour the idyllic Summer Palace, once the summer retreat and playground for the imperial family and royal court during the late Qing Dynasty.
+Lunch stop at a pearl factory; afterwards, you tour the idyllic Summer Palace, once the summer retreat and playground for the imperial family and royal court during the late Qing Dynasty.
 Considered the finest Chinese imperial garden, the Summer Palace spans over 700 acres with breathtaking views, temples, pavilions, palaces and halls including the lavishly painted "Long Corridor".
 It is most associated, however, with the Empress Dowager Cixi who paid for the extravagant Marble Boat with funds meant for the modernization of the Imperial Navy.
-(B,L)

-After breakfast, you are at leisure to explore this vibrant city on your own, or join an optional tour to the Lama Temple, Panda Pavilion at Beijing Zoo, Behai Park, Peking Duck dinner followed by the "Legend of Kungfu" performance.
+After breakfast, you enjoy a full day at leisure to explore this vibrant city on your own.
+Or, join our optional tour to the Panda Pavilion at Beijing Zoo, "Old Beijing" Hutong tour on pedicab, Tibetan Lama Temple, and Peking Duck dinner.

-Diner tonight is a specially prepared meal of Beijing Duck, cooked to crispy perfection.
-Afterwards, you attend an exciting evening performance of "Legend of Kungfu".
-(B)
+Diner tonight is a specially prepared meal of Beijing Duck, cooked to crispy perfection. ($75 per person, including a private, escorted tour, entrance fees, meals and transportation) (B)

-Today is a free day for you to explore Beijing on your own with our specially prepared Beijing Orientation List.
-Your tour guide is standby to assist you with information you may need about Beijing's hidden treasures, eating, playing and shopping.
-For your convenience, transportation can be arranged as a group at reasonable price.
+Enjoy a full day at leisure to explore Beijing on your own.
+Your hotel is conveniently located, close to major attractions, restaurants and shopping.
+Your tour guide is standby to assist you with the tour information you may need about Beijing's hidden treasures, eating, playing and shopping.
+For your convenience, transportation can be arranged at a very reasonable group rate.